-Arrive at Vladivostok Airport where you are met and transferred to the four-star Hotel Hyundai for a one night stay.
+Arrive at Vladivostok Airport where you are met and transferred to the four-star Lotte Hotel Vladivostok for a one night stay.
 We will enjoy a welcome reception dinner at our hotel, whilst you meet your fellow travellers and anticipate the epic 15 day voyage that lies ahead.

 Why not extend your stay in Vladivostok with additional nights to explore more of the city at your leisure?